Contact

 Oh, and when contacting, please try to remember these simple points:

-- If you’re asking a HTML question, make sure it's not answered in a tutorial here before you email me.
+• If you’re asking about a coding issue, please make sure it’s not answered in a tutorial here before you email me (you can use the search box at the top there).

 Partial F.A.Q.